KodingSykosis/TinyScrollbar/README.md

-	pagingData         - Additional data copied to the query pagingKey          - Key name to set the page number to (default: 'page') pagingMax          - Max page to request (default: 10) updateWithWindow   - Updates the scroll with window resize (default: true)
+	pagingData         - Additional data copied to the query pagingKey          - Key name to set the page number to (default: 'page') pagingMax          - Max page to request (default: 10) pagingAppendTo     - Element to append next page content to updateWithWindow   - Updates the scroll with window resize (default: true)

 Events